 - Columbus Day Parade: This event has all of the elements that make a great parade—marching bands, minor celebrities, floats—without the crowds and chaos of many other parades in the city.

-- New Yorker Festival: Celebrate all things NYC at this annual event, which takes place from October 5 to 7, 2018.
+- New Yorker Festival: Celebrate all things NYC at this annual event, which typically takes place in early October.
 Each year, The New Yorker magazine hosts dozens of events across the city that bring together leaders in politics, arts, and culture for workshops, roundtable discussions, readings, and performances.

 - Halloween: Watch (or join!) the parade or participate in any of the city's other wonderful events, such as the Halloween Extravaganza & the Procession of the Ghouls that is held at the Cathedral Church of Saint John the Divine.
 From electronic warehouse parties to wine and cheese events, there are plenty of things to do in New York City on Halloween, making it one of the most popular holidays to visit.